stratum-mining/sv2-spec/05-Mining-Protocol.md

 For an **extended channel**:
 The whole search space of the job is owned by the specified channel.
 If the `min_ntime` field is set to some nTime, the client MUST start to mine on the new job as soon as possible after receiving this message.
+This MUST be the first message after an extended channel has been successfully opened.
+This first message MUST have `min_ntime` unset (future job).

 For a **group channel**:
 This acts as a broadcast message that distributes work to all channels under the same group with one single message, instead of one per channel.